Dorylaeus

 Dorylaeus (Δορύλαιος; early 1st century BC), was a commander in the Kingdom of Pontus who served under Mithridates the Great.
-Dorylaeus reinforced Archelaus with eighty thousand fresh troops after the latter's loss at Battle of Chaeronea.
+Dorylaeus was also a close friend and second in command of Mithridates.
+He reinforced Archelaus with eighty thousand fresh troops after the latter's loss at Battle of Chaeronea.
 Dorylaeus wanted to bring about a battle with Sulla right away, but changed his mind after a skirmish with Roman troops.